 Human trafficking is the second-highest grossing crime around the world.
 It exists in a variety of industries, including, but not limited to, escort services, illicit massage parlors, domestic work, residential brothels, outdoor solicitation, hotels and hospitality, construction, restaurants, traveling sales crews, strip clubs, agriculture, cleaning services, and carnivals.
 For statistics on human trafficking, download our infographic.

 CFPA is the lead victim-service agency in the Central Illinois Human Trafficking Task Force, providing leadership and services over 46 counties and was the first federally granted, sanctioned, and trained provider of beds and services for both labor and sex trafficking victims south of Chicago.

 Human trafficking is a crime that occurs when a trafficker uses force, fraud, or coercion to control another person for the purpose of engaging in commercial sex acts or soliciting labor or services against their will.
 A minor under the age of 18 engaged in commercial sex, regardless of force, fraud, or coercion, is considered a victim of sex trafficking.

-Sex Trafficking – Commercial sex act induced by force, fraud, or coercion, or in which the person performing sex acts is over the age of 18.
+Sex Trafficking – Commercial sex act induced by force, fraud, or coercion, or in which the person performing sex acts is under the age of 18.
 Examples include exploitation through commercial sex, including prostitution, pornography, and sexual performance done in exchange for any item of value, such as money, drugs, shelter, food, or clothes, etc.